AdityaSrivastava185/Reactjs-For-Beginners/react-hooks/Hooks.md

 ### useState

 The `useState` hook allows components to use state variables.
 It returns a stateful value and a function to update it.

+`Syntax to write the useEffect hook in reactjs -`
 ```jsx
 import React, { useState } from 'react';